BSchuhmacher/zvtlib/README.md

 This library can be used to communicate with payment terminals according to the ZVT-Protocol specification.

 The solution contains 4 seperate projects:
 * CardTerminalLibrary: This library contains the actual ZVT-Protocol implementation.
+It is .netstandard21 compliant.
 * CardTerminals.Tests: Command line utility that can be used to run/test several CardTerminalLibrary functions.
+It is .net6.0 compliant.
 * ZvtEcrInterface: This library provides a very easy to use wrapper around the original CardTerminalLibrary.
+It is .netstandard21 compliant.
 * ZvtEcrInterfaceTester: Provides a simple GUI for using/testing the ZvtEcrInterface and performing various payment terminal tasks.
+It is .net6.0 compliant.

 ## ZvtEcrInterfaceTester